The Swank’s 18′ Greenhouse

 As a somewhat beginner greenhouse gardener, who is also a full-time teacher, Caroline wanted to maximize greenhouse space without feeling too overwhelmed.
 Visiting Pagosa Springs, and touring all six sizes, helped them decide that the 18′ Growing Dome was a perfect size for them.
 Even though 255 square feet isn’t exactly a small space, when we saw Caroline recently she said “If we ever move we are going to buy a smaller house with a bigger Grow Dome!”

-They customized their Growing Dome kit with five-wall UV protected polycarbonate glazing, a Desert Cooling Package for the hot summers in Centennial, Colorado, and a Solar Waterfall for the above-ground pond.
+They customized their Growing Dome kit with five-wall UV protected polycarbonate glazing, a Desert Cooling Package for the hot summers in Centennial, Colorado, and a Solar Water Feature for the above-ground pond.
 Following that visit, Richard and Caroline joined us on several group tours over the summer while they waited for their Grow Dome to be delivered and installed by Growing Spaces.
 Visiting other Growing Domes in the area helped the Swank’s get a feel for what other Growing Dome owners have done to customize their greenhouse design.

 Customizing the Inside

 Richard went the extra mile to ensure the garden greenhouse is a place to be admired.
 He added beautiful wooden raised beds, stepping stone flooring, and electric-powered oscillating fans for additional ventilation.
 A light breeze will stimulate plant growth, so an oscillating fan is a great addition if you have electricity in your greenhouse.

 Shortly after completing the beds, Caroline expressed her desire for a place that she could sit and enjoy her garden.
 So Richard did what any good handyman would do…he ripped some out and started again.
 He somehow managed to add a raised deck without compromising too much garden space complete with additional hidden storage.